 Oil Mist Eliminator — Oil mist eliminator or oil vapor exhauster is a machine used to remove oil vapors from oil tank, return oil pipe, bearing pedestals etc. Of lube oil system.
 Oil has tendency to release vapors even at room temperature.
 This tendency is more at higher temperatures.
 If oil vapors are not removed then they may be a cause of fire during motor startup.
 Hence, whenever lube oil system is put into operation, before starting any other pump the oil mist eliminator is started to suck out oil vapors.
 Since the motor of oil mist eliminator is the first one to start, it is flame proof to avoid fire.
 It consists of a fan which creates vacuum and pulls out oil vapour.
 Oil vapor then passes through a coalescence type oil separator which traps oil and releases oil free air to atmosphere.

 Oil Purification Unit — Oil purification unit is used to remove particles and moisture from oil through various techniques like centrifugal action, dehydration, coalescence etc. These are used to keep the oil cleanliness level in the oil circuit up to the desired level.
-They are generally part of the oil circuit which is separate from the main oil circuit. see also 2.1.31.
+They are generally part of the oil circuit which is separate from the main oil circuit (see 2.1.31).

 Oil Ring — A ring which resting on a shaft, dips into an oil tank through its lower portion, and, when driven by the rotation of the shaft, carries oil to the bearings.
 Brushes are often installed to direct the oil to the bearing.